Db2-DTE-POC/wxddemo/docs/wxd-reference-wireguard.md

 If you have not already downloaded the VPN certificate, follow these steps.

 Access your reservation from the TechZone site.
-Click on the arrows that corresponds to the IBM watsonx.data reservation.
+Click on the arrows that corresponds to the watsonx.data reservation.

 ![Browser](wxd-images/techzone-reservations.png)